 This is the best and only guide that you need to know when the best time to visit Croatia is – written by two locals who have lived in Croatia for more than ten years!

-Croatia has become increasingly popular as a tourist destination in Europe over the last decade that I have been living in Croatia, and it’s not surprising!
+Croatia has become increasingly popular as a tourist destination in Europe over the last decade I have been living here, and it’s not surprising!

-There are stunning white sand beaches, gorgeous islands with a Mediterranean feel, beautiful lakes and woodlands, and lively historic cities to explore.
+There are stunning beaches (mostly pebbly, with a few sandy ones), gorgeous islands with a Mediterranean feel, beautiful lakes and woodlands, and lively historic cities to explore.

 But before you start packing your bags and buying plane tickets, it’s worth considering what you want to do on your holiday so you can figure out the best time to go.